-Michael Saup is an artist pioneering the use of software as an artistic medium.
+Michael Saup is an artist, musician and filmmaker pioneering the use of software as an artistic medium.
 He has acted as founding professor of digital media art at HfG/ZKM University in Germany and as the founding director of the Oasis Archive of the European Union.
 He is the co-founder of the Open Home Project, a humanitarian initiative to help people being affected by the Fukushima nuclear crisis in Japan.
 Amongst others, his work has been awarded by the Ars Electronica, the Media Arts Festival Tokyo and the UNESCO Commission.

 “Art is the Signature of our Species.”